Vyral/base-template/_posts/2023-05-05-you-re-invited-to-colemere-realty-s-spectacular-70th-anniversary-carnival.md

 **This event is going to blow your mind with endless games, amazing prizes, a cute petting zoo, mouth-watering food, and much more!** [Click this link](https://www.eventbrite.com/e/colemere-realtys-summer-carnival-tickets-630303975157) and register ASAP—you don't want to miss out on all of the excitement!

-As always, if you have any questions about the event or need help with real estate, call or email us, we’d love to hear from you.
+As always, if you have any questions about the event or need help with real estate, call or email us; we’d love to hear from you.